erincatto/box2d/docs/simulation.md

 - changing a shape filter
 - disabling or enabling a body
 - setting a body transform
+- disabling or enabling sensor events on a shape

 Sensors do not detect objects that pass through the sensor shape within one time step.
+So sensors do not have continuous collision detection.
 If you have fast moving object and/or small sensors then you should use a ray or shape cast to detect these events.

 You can access the current sensor overlaps.
 Be careful because some shape ids may be invalid due to a shape being destroyed.
 Use `b2Shape_IsValid` to ensure an